gvwilson/thirdbit/src/fiction/santas/index.md

 Rope ladders were already draped over her side, each with a sailor hanging from it with their arm out.
-With a one, two, and *three* (Santa Greenwood being rather heavy) the dinghy was left empty in the ship's wake.[^empty-dinghy]
+With a one, two, and *three* (Santa Greenwood being rather heavy) the deflating dinghy was left empty in the ship's wake.[^empty-dinghy]

 [^empty-dinghy]: The dinghy rather appreciated having some time to itself, what with the first few minutes of its inflated existence being so full of new experiences.
 Then it sank, which only goes to show—something.